rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 3.3.2 Handle special actions (swap, clone, flip, etc.) and their interactions (2 Points) [x] 3.4 Rule Display and Tracking (3 Points)
-[x] 3.4.1 Display all active rules and their owners in the UI (2 Points) [x] 3.4.2 Indicate which rules are persistent, temporary, or transferable (1 Point)
+[x] 3.4.1 Display all active rules and their owners in the UI (2 Points)

 [ ] 4.
 Referee and Callout Mechanic (15 Points)
 [x] 4.1 Callout Mechanism (4 Points)